 Thin, even coat of putty is applied and left to dry for at least 12 hours (over-night).
 Putty must be applied in a bottom to top direction in even strokes.
 This method is to avoid material wastage and spillage.
-After the surface is levelled with putty, and the putty has completely dried, the surface must be sanded.
-All loose particles, dust, etc must be cleaned thoroughly, preferably with a moist cloth.
+After the wall is levelled with putty, and the putty has completely dried, the surface must be sanded.
+All loose particles, dust, etc must be cleaned thoroughly.

 Mixing paint: After the surface is thoroughly cleaned, sanded, levelled with putty and primed with an appropriate primer, it is ready for application of the finish coat.
+The following steps must be taken in preparation for painting.